Dynamic Surface Function Networks for Clothed Human Bodies: Implementation Details

-The energy function is optimized in two stages.
-At first, we warp the SMPL template to match the observations sequentially by reconstructing intrinsic SMPL parameters.
-We apply the L-BFGS~\cite{lbfgs} optimizer with the strong Wolfe search, history size of $20$ and $20$ maximum iterations.
-We observe that using the Adam~\cite{adam} optimizer at this stage is not efficient, since it struggles to reconstruct rotations in the axis-angle form.
-The optimization is executed globally for $15$ passes through the dataset with a fixed learning rate of $0.1$ and then for another $15$ passes with the learning rate linearly decreasing to $0$.
-During the second stage our objective is to reconstruct all of the model parameters $\mathcal{P}$ jointly.
+\paragraph{Optimizer settings} The energy function is optimized in two stages.
+First, we fit the SMPL template to match the observations sequentially.
+We apply the L-BFGS~\cite{lbfgs} optimizer with line search, history size of $20$ and $20$ maximum iterations.
+We observe that using Adam~\cite{adam} at this stage is not efficient, since it struggles to reconstruct rotations in the axis-angle form.
+The optimization is executed for $15$ passes through the dataset with a fixed learning rate of $0.1$ and then for another $15$ passes with the learning rate linearly decreasing to $0$.

+During the second stage our objective is to reconstruct all parameters $\mathcal{P}$ jointly (MLP and SMPL parameters).
 At this stage, we use a standard Adam optimizer with $(0.9, 0.999)$ blending weights for the first and second momentum respectively.
 The optimization is carried out on random samples from the sequence with the first $100$ global passes updated by a static learning rate of $0.00005$ and remaining $300$ passes by a linearly decaying learning rate.
 As soon as the learning rate is starting to decrease, we enable the dynamic conditioning, to capture the pose specific clothing deformations from reconstructed subjects.